-My primary research interests involve the interaction between brain health and physical health for individuals with mental health concerns.
-My doctoral work focused on the impact of exercise and antipsychotic medication on neuroplasticity and symptom severity for individuals with schizophrenia using structural MRI in chronic schizophrenia, first episode psychosis, and animal models.
+My primary research interests involve the interaction between brain health and physical health for individuals impacted by mental health, substance use, and homelessness.
+My doctoral work focused on the impact of exercise and antipsychotic medication on neuroplasticity and symptom severity for individuals with schizophrenia using structural MRI in people with chronic schizophrenia, and early psychosis, and animal models.
 My postdoctoral work focuses on longitudinal brain imaging of individuals experiencing homelessness or precarious housing in Vancouver's Downtown Eastside.

 The Role Of Material Security In Improving Health For People Who Use Illicit Drugs